Nicolas Torre vs. Baste Duterte: Days leading to the fight

-Prior to the set date of the event, Duterte set conditions before agreeing to be bout he had proposed, stating that Torre must persuade President Ferdinand Marcos Jr. to implement mandatory hair follicle drug testing for all elected officials.
+Prior to the set date of the event, Duterte set conditions before agreeing to be bout he had proposed, stating that Torre must persuade President Bongbong Marcos to implement mandatory hair follicle drug testing for all elected officials.

 On July 25, two days before the bout, Duterte reportedly flew to Singapore with some family members for a personal trip until July 29.
 He stated that the trip was long planned before the match and his travel clearance was approved by Secretary of the Interior and Local Government Jonvic Remulla on July 20.
 On July 26, Duterte suggested to postpone the match to a weekday, citing prior commitments on a Sunday, the scheduled day of the bout.

 Fight details

 Sanctioning

-The bout between Torre and Duterte was sanctioned by the Games and Amusement Board.
-The board pass a resolution on July 25, 2025, that outlines the safety and welfare of the bout's participants.
-The board recommended a qualified and accredited referee to officiate the boxing match, and provided medical personnel.
-The bout could "encourage the values of discipline, resilience and camaraderie among Filipinos," according to acting board secretary Mark Libunao.
+The bout between Torre and Duterte was sanctioned by the Games and Amusement Board (GAB).
+The guidelines outlining the safety and welfare of the bout's participants were then published by the GAB on July 25, 2025.
+According to acting GAB secretary Mark Libunao, the match will help "encourage the values of discipline, resilience and camaraderie among Filipinos".